Pig (musical project): Recent activity (2010–present)

 Watts, Dr. Shinto and John Gosling released a four-song EP titled Mellan Rummen on 15 November 2010 on Amazon.com.

 On 8 June 2012, Marc Heal revealed a demo version of "the first new PIG track in eight years" titled "Drugzilla (Rough As A Hog's Arse Mix)" via Cubanate's Official Facebook page and providing their followers a link to his personal SoundCloud page.
 The link was reposted by Watts a few hours later.
-A second demo titled "Shake" was released on 15 July 2012; again via Heal's Soundcloud page, this time also noting Dan Abela as engineer.
+A second demo titled "Shake" was released on 15 July 2012; again via Heal's SoundCloud page, this time also noting Dan Abela as engineer.
 In November 2014, Watts approved mixes for an upcoming joint-release EP.

 In March 2015, another collaborative EP was announced with Primitive Race titled Long in the Tooth with a worldwide release date of 5 June 2015 through Metropolis Records.
 Later that month in an interview, Watts revealed a new PIG album has been written and recorded.
 Former KMFDM bandmate En Esch will be providing final touches to the album.

 On 15 June 2016, the official PIG Facebook page announced that the new PIG album titled The Gospel would be released on 9 September 2016 on Metropolis.
 Soon after. tour dates were announced The American Excess tour with opening bands En Esch & Peter Turns Pirate.
 The North American tour takes place in September and October 2016.
 A remix album, Swine & Punishment, was released in 2017.

 In 2018, PIG released the album Risen, supported by another North American tour.
 2019 saw the release of a collection of cover songs on an LP titled Candy.
 The release of Candy was followed in the fall of the same year by the Divine Descent North American Tour, supported by Cyanotic and A Primitive Evolution.
 The Divine Descent Tour concluded on 6 October 2019 in Minneapolis, Minnesota.
 A brief tour of the United Kingdom followed.

 In 2020, PIG released a compilation album, Pain Is God, which featured some new tracks and included songs from prior tour EPs dating back to the previous year.
 The album was released digitally, and on CD and vinyl, including special edition packages with unique 3D features in the digipack or record sleeve.

+In 2022, PIG released the album The Merciless Light.
+In 2023, a remixed and remastered version of Candy titled Candy (Rewrapped) was released.

+In 2024, PIG released the album Red Room, featuring Alexis Mincolla of the band 3TEETH on the song Crumbs Chaos & Lies.
+Also in 2024, PIG released the EP Feast of Agony.

+On 30 January 2025, the music video for the song Everything off of the 1996 album Wrecked was uploaded to the PIG YouTube channel, in conjunction with the announcement that a remastered version of the album, containing all of the tracks featured on both the Japanese and U.S. versions of the album, would be released on March 7.
+This directly follows the 2023 remaster of The Swining/Red Raw & Sore and the 2024 remaster of Sinsation.